New Jersey District Tournament

 Here are some things to consider if I'm your judge in Public Forum:

-- I am really open to hearing most any type of argument.
+- I am really open to hearing almost any type of argument (except K's, please don't run K's in PF), but I wouldn’t consider myself a super techy judge.
 Do your thing, be clear, and enjoy yourselves!

 - Take advantage of your final focus.
 Tell me why I should vote for you, don't solely focus on defensive arguments.

-- Maintain organization throughout the round - your speeches should tell me what exact argument you are referring to the in the round.
-Sign posting is key!
+- Maintain organization throughout the round - your speeches should tell me what exact argument you are referring to in the round.
+Signposting is key!
 A messy debate is a poorly executed debate.

 - I don't weigh one particular type of argument over another.
-I vote solely based on the flow, and will not impose my pre-existing beliefs and convictions on you.
+I vote solely based on the flow, and will not impose my pre-existing beliefs and convictions on you (unless you're being racist, sexist, homophobic, antisemitic, or xenophobic).
 It's your show, not mine!

 - Be polite!